digideskio/JuanDMeGon/readme.md

 ```
 > (see [composer.json](composer.json) file for details or [composer website](https://getcomposer.org/))

+##Multilanguage
+This project use Laravel localization configuration to support multiple languages [see details](http://laravel.com/docs/4.2/localization).
+It detect automatically the language of the user, based in his browser (si the end of the [app/start/global.php](app/start/global.php)file to the detailed code.
+The locale value is available through the Language::get() method.

+>Note: You must create and stablish the corresponding subfolders for every supported language in the app/locale folder.
+See the documentetation for details [Laravel localizatio: language files](http://laravel.com/docs/4.2/localization#language-files).

 ### Basic database Schema
 Do not worry about the database scheme, if you are using MongoDB, Moloquent will create the accordly nested scheme for you.